Elishaokon13/BOBLivestream/README.md

 The application is designed for deployment as a Farcaster frame but can also be accessed as a standalone web application.

 ### Frame Integration
-- Compatible with Farcaster frame standards
+- Full Farcaster MiniApp SDK integration
+- Custom splash screen and loading states
 - Automatic wallet connection in frame context
 - Optimized for mobile frame viewing